Lombiq/PowerShell-Analyzers/Lombiq.Analyzers.PowerShell/Rules/CustomRules.md

 - `Measure-AutomaticVariableAlias`: Detects the usages of the alias `$_` of the automatic variable `$PSItem` and suggests to correct them.
 - `Measure-LineContinuation`: Detects the usages of the backtick (line continuation) character.
-- `Measure-VariableNameCasing`: Detects inconsitencies in the casing of parameter names and variable names (including automatic variables).
+- `Measure-VariableNameCasing`: Detects inconsistencies in the casing of parameter names and variable names (including automatic variables).